CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

    ![](../../media/challenge3-github-workflow-edit-02.png)

-1. Navigate back to the **Actions** tab, you'll notice that the build has restarted for your web app after defining the paths.
+1. Navigate back to the **Actions** tab, and you'll notice that the build has restarted for your web app after defining the paths.
 Wait for the workflow build to succeed.

    ![](../../media/challenge3-github-build-succeed.png)